 If you make your way to the picturesque harbor off Congress Street, you’ll come upon an imposing 171-foot replica of the type of merchant ship that made Salem a global leader in the spice trade of the 18th century.
 Although it usually operates as a permanent museum, the boat is a fully functioning US Coast Guard-certified vessel that makes special sailings at various times of the year.
 After you’ve marveled at this maritime wonder, walk down the rocky causeway to the historic Derby Wharf lighthouse, which has been sending off signals since 1871.

 This historic homestead from 1668 was made famous by Salem-born author Nathaniel Hawthorne in his 1851 novel, The House of the Seven Gables.
 The house got its name from—you guessed it—its seven gables.
-Now a museum, The House of the Seven Gables has long been one of Salem’s essential stops.
+Now a museum and a designated National Historic Landmark District, The House of the Seven Gables has long been one of Salem’s essential stops.

 When you visit the Old Burying Point on Charter Street, you'll see some of the oldest graves in the country nestled amongst craggy old trees that look straight out of a horror movie.
 The Witch Trials Memorial is tucked in beside the cemetery, behind a low stone wall.
 It’s so understated you could easily overlook it if you didn’t know it was there.
 There, you can pay your respects to the victims of the witch trial victims, each of which has their name and cause of execution etched onto individual stone slabs.